 Though many home inspectors are extremely thorough, they are not required to have the in-depth specialized knowledge that comes standard with a HVAC inspection.
 If you are shopping for an older or historic home, you will want as much information as possible about upcoming expenses to your HVAC system.

-How to hire a good inspector
+How can you hire a good HVAC inspector?

 You’re on this blog right now to find out, so you’ve already checked the box for being an informed consumer!
 Before you schedule a date and time, call a place or three to find out what services their HVAC inspection includes and the cost.
 You shouldn’t have to jump through hoops to learn pricing.
 Use our checklist as a reference for services included.

 If you’re paying $200 or more for an inspection, you want to make sure you’re getting a good one.
 A quality HVAC inspection from a licensed contracted technician/inspector should include at least half of these checks.
 Services included during an inspection vary from company to company, and the inspection price will fluctuate accordingly.
-Here are the main points that will be covered during an HVAC inspection:
+Here are the main points that will be included during an HVAC inspection:

 - Voltage testing and checking electrical components for failures.